cantarrella/BrainTeaser-/ProbSimu.md

-# Simulate a uniformly ditributed vector of size K from a simplex
+# Simulate a Random Vector (uniformly) from a simplex

 ## [Stackexchange](https://stats.stackexchange.com/questions/289258/how-to-simulate-a-uniform-distribution-of-a-triangular-area/289363)